deba46/listenbrainz-data-analysis/README.md

 ### Tech Stack Used:
 - Data processing - pyspark , notebooks
-- Storage - postgres DB
+- Storage - postgres DB ( for simplicity, a jar file added to repo)
 - Etl - shell script
 ### Steps:
 - 1. Raw data is stored in bronze layer data/bronze
-- 2. Data is loaded , processed and written to staging tables ( in real env - data can be stored to object storage , in silver layer )
+- 2. Data is loaded , processed and written to staging tables ( in real env - processed data can be stored to object storage , in silver layer )
 - 3. Data inserted from stag to prod table
 - 4. BI queries perfromed on prod table